“Life is a beautiful gift and it’s our responsibility to live it to the full, that is what I plan on doing!”– Kerry Walsh

 At the end of matric I wasn’t sure what I wanted to do with my life, I decided to take a gap year and figure out my place in this world.
 During this time I had a “never say no” attitude.
 I was going to try everything that I could – and so I started my motivational speaking campaign @KmotivationSA.

 I started with motivational speaking in high schools to encourage students to live life to the fullest, take advantage of their opportunities and to love all kinds of people, because everyone has a story, some are just a little more noticeable.
 I grew so much threw doing these speaking engagements and gained a lot of exciting opportunities from getting my name and story out there.
 I started a Twitter rating system so that people with disabilities knew the places to go that was the most accessible.
 I am extremely passionate about changing the level of accessibility in South Africa, because everyone deserves to go out without the fear of the premises not being accessible.”

 Kerry was an ambassador for the Nappy Run 2016-2017, and was nominated as a Margaret Hirsch Women in Business 2017-2018.

 Support Kerry in her mission to raise awareness about Spinal Muscular Atrophy (SMA)

-The SMA Awareness Bracelets cost R30 per bracelet; consisting of silver, coral and mint green wooden beads with crystals – and a Hope, Tree of Life, or Awareness Ribbon charm.
+SMA Awareness Bracelets; consisting of silver, coral and mint green wooden beads with crystals – and a Hope, Tree of Life, or Awareness Ribbon charm.
 To place and order, contact the agent in your area or shop online.
 Alternatively, please consider a donation; any and all donations welcome.